-(4) All appeals shall be heard and decided by the community's designated Appeal Board, which shall be Baldwin County Flood Damage Prevention Ordinance Board of Adjustment, or their designees.
+- (4) All appeals shall be heard and decided by the community's designated Appeal Board, which shall be the Magnolia Springs Board of Adjustments, or its designees.
 The Appeal Board shall have the power to affirm, modify, or reject the original penalty, including the right to increase or decrease the amount of any monetary penalty and the right to add or delete remedial actions required for correction of the violation and compliance with the community's flood damage prevention ordinance, and any other applicable local, state, or federal requirements.
-The decision of the Appeal Board shall be final.

-(5) A judicial review can be requested by any person aggrieved by a decision or order of the community, after exhausting his/her administrative remedies.
-They shall have the right to appeal de novo to the Baldwin County Circuit Court.
+The decision of the Appeal Board shall be final. - (5) A judicial review can be requested by any person aggrieved by a decision or order of the community, after exhausting his/her administrative remedies.
+They shall have the right to appeal de novo to the Circuit Court of Baldwin County, Alabama.